-- (1) Includes annual bonuses paid based on general performance reviews by the compensation committee not tied to pre-defined performance goals or other special bonuses. - (2) Reflects the dollar amount recognized for financial statement reporting purposes for years ended January 31, 2009, 2008, and 2007, in accordance with SFAS No. 123(R), for RSUs, shares of restricted stock, and stock options awarded in and prior to the years ended January 31, 2009, January 31, 2008, and January 31, 2007.
-For further discussion of our accounting for equity compensation, see Note 14, "Employee Benefit Plans" to the consolidated financial statements included in Item 15. - (3) Amount represents performance-based annual cash bonuses tied to pre-defined performance goals. - (4) See the table below for additional information on "All Other Compensation" amounts for the year ended January 31, 2009.
-"All Other Compensation" does not include premiums for group life, health, or disability insurance that is available generally to all salaried employees in the country in which the executive officer is employed and do not discriminate in scope, terms, or operation in favor of our executive officers or directors. - (5) Represents pro rated portion of \$325,000 base salary and of \$189,000 bonus approved by the compensation committee for Mr. Robinson for partial year of service in the year ended January 31, 2007.
+- (1) Includes annual bonuses paid based on general performance reviews by the compensation committee not tied to pre-defined performance goals or other special bonuses. - (2) Reflects the aggregate grant date fair value of stock or option awards, as applicable, approved for the executive officer in the applicable fiscal year computed in accordance with applicable accounting standards.
+For performance-based awards, the value shown in the table is based on the achievement of the target level (or probable level) of performance.
+See the table below entitled "Maximum Grant Date Value of Performance Awards" for the aggregate grant date fair value of these performance awards assuming the highest level of performance had been achieved.
+The grant date fair value of our annual equity awards has fluctuated significantly from year to year based on significant volatility in our stock price during our extended filing delay period, particularly with respect to the awards made in the year ended January 31, 2010.
+As noted in the Compensation Discussion and Analysis, in the year ended January 31, 2008, in addition to a regular annual equity grant, each officer also received a retention equity award.
+Mr. Robinson also received a one-time welcome grant in that year. - (3) Amount represents performance-based annual cash bonuses tied to pre-defined performance goals. - (4) See the table below for additional information on "All Other Compensation" amounts for the year ended January 31, 2010.
+"All Other Compensation" does not include premiums for group life, health, or disability insurance that is available generally to all salaried employees in the country in which the executive officer is employed and do not discriminate in scope, terms, or operation in favor of our executive officers or directors. - (5) Mr. Sperling received a salary of NIS 1,238,892 per annum (\$317,528 based on the average exchange rate from February 1, 2009 through January 31, 2010 of NIS 1=\$0.2563) and a performance-based bonus of NIS 808,447 (\$217,391 based on the May 2, 2010 exchange rate of NIS 1=\$0.2689). - (6) Mr. Parcell received a salary of £194,000 per annum (\$306,520 based on the average exchange rate from February 1, 2009 through January 31, 2010 of £1= \$1.5800), a performance-based bonus of £98,650 (\$159,280) paid in installments based on the average exchange rate from May 31, 2009 through March 31, 2010 of £1= \$1.6146).

-- (6) Mr. Sperling received a salary of NIS 1,238,892 per annum (\$345,899 based on the average exchange rate from February 1, 2008 through January 31, 2009 of NIS 1=\$0.2792) and a performance-based bonus of NIS 860,069 (\$205,040 based on the April 1, 2009 exchange rate of NIS 1=\$0.2384). - (7) Mr. Parcell received a salary of £192,500 per annum (\$348,695 based on the average exchange rate from February 1, 2008 through January 31, 2009 of £1= \$1.8114) and a performance-based bonus of £52,368 (\$81,148) paid in installments based on the average exchange rate from September 1, 2008 through March 31, 2009 of £1= \$1.5496).
-For the year ended January 31, 2009, Mr. Parcell also received a discretionary bonus of \$30,000 and £36,850 (\$72,823 based on the May 31, 2008 exchange rate of £1=\$1.9762) representing the second half of his 2007 cash retention bonus, which was earned and paid in 2008. - (8) Includes a one-time relocation allowance of \$30,000 for Mr. Fante.
+- (7) For the year ended January 31, 2009, Mr. Parcell received a discretionary bonus of \$30,000 and £36,850 (\$72,823 based on the May 31, 2008 exchange rate of £1=\$1.9762) representing the second half of his 2007 cash retention bonus, which was earned and paid in 2008. - (8) Includes a one-time relocation allowance of \$30,000 for Mr. Fante.